 Even with opting for electronic statements whenever possible, there is going to be some paperwork involved when it comes to taxes.
 Some businesses only give paper receipts and going electronic still requires an end of year printout in most cases.

 Our organized tax paperwork filing system is simple.
 It’s keeping a hanging file organizer throughout the year with a tab for essential information needed to file taxes.
 You can easily do the same with a simple organizer and some file folders.

 The other files/tabs are for everything that comes in on a regular basis through the year.
-For us, our tabs are mortgage statements, cell phone, insurance, one credit card, utilities, important receipts, etc.
+These folders keep monthly bills organized.
+For us, our tabs include:

-My husband writes off mileage since his company requires travel but does not provide a vehicle.
-He uses an App that keeps up with it for him and then syncs it with Excel to calculate those totals ahead of our tax time.
+My husband writes off mileage since his job requires travel but does not provide a vehicle.
+He uses a (paid) app that keeps up with it for him through the year.
+He syncs the app with Excel to calculate those totals ahead of our tax time.

 My grandfather is a plumber and he uses a legal pad and writes down every single transaction from the year and then one of us runs a tape on an adding machine.
 Even though his method takes much longer, it’s the way he likes to do it and it still works for preparing for tax time.